-Founded in Detroit, Michigan (USA) in 2017, by Anita Sengupta, Jon Rimanelli, JP Yorro and RJ King, , Airspace Experience Technologies an aerospace startup and is in the business of making affordable hybrid-electric vertical takeoff and landing (VTOL) and/or electric vertical takeoff and landing (eVTOL) aircraft for Urban Air Mobility (UAM) and other multiple uses.
-The MOBi aircraft is an all electric tilt-wing under development with a modular payload design.
+Founded in Detroit, Michigan (USA) in 2017, by Anita Sengupta, Jon Rimanelli, JP Yorro and RJ King, , Airspace Experience Technologies an aerospace startup and is in the business of making affordable hybrid-electric vertical takeoff and landing (VTOL) and/or electric vertical takeoff and landing (eVTOL) aircraft for advance air mobility (AAM) and other multiple uses.
 Airspace Experience Technologies started a funding rounds under the U.S. Securities and Exchange Commission's CF and D regulations in partnership with SeedInvest to raise $8 million to support development work.
 The company also launched a Series A funding round in March 2020 and welcomes new investors to join their urban air mobility opportunity.

-The MOBi-ONE V1 eVTOL aircraft has been designed for autonomous flight with the option of a pilot assisting during flight.
-The cruise speed is 149 mph (240 kp/h) with a range of 64 m (103 km).
-Its interior modular design allows five passengers or cargo of 440 lb (200 kg).
-A turbo-prop version, if made, would extend the range of the aircraft to of 258 m (416 km).
+The MOBi-One V1 a tilt-wing eVTOL passenger concept design modular payload aircraft has been designed for autonomous flight with the option of a pilot assisting during flight.
+The cruise speed is 149 mph (240 km/h) with a range of 64 m (103 km).
+Its interior modular design allows five passengers or cargo with a maximum payload of 440 lb (200 kg).
+A turbo-prop version, if made, would extend the range of the aircraft to 258 m (416 km).

 The aircraft has six propellers on its tilt-wing, for VTOL and forward flight.
 The tilt-wing has a propeller attached on each end on the front of the wing.
 There are two more propellers, on each wing, attached close to the middle of the wing, and the struts for theses propellers are slightly inset into the wing and these propellers are stacked vertically under and over the wing.
 The rear of the fuselage has an open hole and a VTOL propeller is attached to the inside of the port side of the fuselage.
 (See pictures the pictures below.)